wakeful-answer/vigilant-journey/docs/Concerts.md

   time: 22:00-03:00
   venue: XX XX
   desc:
-    - "Elephant is a celebration of Manila’s rave culture, a scene that disregards gender norms and sexual orientations, a party where the colorful and the outrageous collide in a space that proudly welcomes it.
-A night of dark dance tracks, pounding techno, grind/gabber/noise/dangdut glitched-out 3D animations."
+    - "Elephant is a celebration of Manila’s rave culture, a scene that disregards gender norms and sexual orientations, a party where the colorful and the outrageous collide in a space that proudly welcomes it."

-    - '"A Bwakeoke Night Performance" from Madam Bwakeva and extreme.meth.in.my.bloodstream (with special participation of Bwakeboyz) involving kwek-kwek and videoke.'
 -
-  title: "________: WSK x NOISEBATH PH"
+  title: "TORTURE GARDEN: WSK x NOISEBATH PH"
+  class: torture
+  images:
+    - torture-garden.jpg
   artists:
     - Chris Murillo
     - Lush Death from Noisebath PH